SymfonyCasts/testing/sfcasts/ep1/dino-health.md

 > Call to undefined method.

-But our *next* test has this weird circle `∅`.
+But our *next* test has this weird circle `∅` but it is *not* showing that we called an undefined method.
 That's because we marked the test as incomplete.
 I use this sometimes when I know I'll need a test for a feature, but I'm not ready to *completely* write the test yet.
-There also is a `markSkipped()` that can be used to when you need to skip tests under certain conditions.
+There also is a `markSkipped()` method that can be used to when you need to skip tests under certain conditions.
 For instance, if the test only should run on PHP 8.1.

 Anywho, lets get back to coding shall we...
 In our `Dinosaur` class, add `public function isAcceptingVisitors()` that returns `bool`.
 Inside, return `true`.